nsaimohan/HangMan-Game/README.md

 3. Guess letters one at a time.
 If the letter is present in the word, it will be revealed; otherwise, your remaining attempts will decrease.
 4. Continue guessing letters until you either guess the word correctly, run out of attempts, or choose to quit the game.

-## Credits

-- Developed by [Your Name]
-- Internship at codeAlpha

-## Feedback

-If you have any feedback or suggestions for improvement, feel free to open an issue or submit a pull request.
-Your input is highly appreciated!

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Thank you for checking out my Hangman Game project!
 I hope you enjoy playing it as much as I enjoyed developing it.
 If you have any questions or need further assistance, don't hesitate to reach out.
 Happy coding! 🚀🐍